Easter crafts and activities for kids

 4. Draw two ear shapes on a piece of cardboard and cut them out.

-Have an Easter Egg hunt
+Have an Easter egg hunt

-Easter egg hunts are a joy for children of all ages and are super simple to set up – all you need is a basket and a bag of chocs.
-Hide your treats while the kids are asleep and to make it a little harder for older children, create a proper treasure hunt with clues.
+Easter egg hunts are a joy for children of all ages and are super simple to set up – all you really need is an Easter basket for each child, plus a bag of Easter chocolates that you can hide while the little ones are asleep, ready to find the following day.

 Create a pompom bunny garland